- Full-Time MBA – 21 months

 Yes, the admissions team recognizes the valuable leadership skills that applicants with military service can bring to the Rady School.
 Members of the military and veterans are strongly encouraged to apply.
 If you are interested in speaking to a current student or alumni with a military background, this can be arranged through the Rady Graduate Admissions Office.

 There are mandatory minimum scores that are required by the UC San Diego’s Graduate Division.
-The university-wide minimum TOEFL score required for consideration for graduate admission is 550 for the paper based test (PBT), and 80 for the internet based test (iBT).
+UC San Diego's Minimum for the computer based test are 85.
+Competitive applicants will score upwards of 100.

 The university-wide minimum IELTS Academic Training exam score required for consideration for graduate admission is Band Score 7.